The Tijuana to Cuautitlán Izcalli corridor runs within Mexico.

 Domestic Mexico

 This corridor connects the Tijuana market (Tijuana, Rosarito, Playas De Rosarito, La Joya, Primo Tapia, and Baja Malibú) with the Cuautitlán Izcalli market (Cuautitlán Izcalli, Tepotzotlán, Tultitlán De Mariano Escobedo, Tultepec, Tepeji, and Huehuetoca), running within Mexico.
-Brokers post this corridor to the Cargado marketplace, where 110+ carriers run this lane, 25+ actively bid to move it, and 25+ have won and hauled loads.
+Brokers post this corridor to the Cargado marketplace.

 Freight out of the Tijuana market leans toward automotive parts, machinery and industrial equipment and food and beverage based on what brokers actually post there.
 You can read more on the freight types pages.

-Postings here run Dry van 100%.
+Dry van-led corridor.
 Browse equipment definitions in the glossary if a term is unfamiliar.

 Carriers on this lane pick up across the Tijuana area—Tijuana, Rosarito, Playas De Rosarito, La Joya, Primo Tapia, Baja Malibú, and Portico De San Antonio.
 Nearby markets that feed it include San Diego, Tecate, Tecate, Ensenada, Calexico, and Mexicali.